dr34m-cn/taosync/README.md

 Replace `/opt/data` with the directory you want to use.
 On some NAS devices, such as UGREEN NAS, you can use a relative path, for example `./config:/app/data`.

-For instructions on using TaoSync on a UGREEN NAS, see [How to use TaoSync on a UGREEN NAS to synchronize files to multiple cloud drives (Chinese)](https://dr34m.cn/2024/07/newpost-57/).
-The setup is similar on other NAS devices that support Docker.

 ### Use TaoSync

 Open `http://127.0.0.1:8023`.